SEO expert Oliver Winberg gives advice on how to rank in Google and acquire more organic traffic in a webinar about Online marketplace SEO.

 There are many SEO guides and checklists available online.
-However, most of them are very generic and none are specific to online marketplaces and the challenges that come with running one.
+However, most of them are very generic and not specific to online marketplaces and the challenges of running one.

-On April 26th, we had the opportunity to host a webinar together with Oliver Winberg, former SEO Manager at Junk Mail Media Group, and pick his brain on how to successfully work with SEO for online marketplaces.
+On April 26th, we had the opportunity to host a webinar together with Oliver Winberg, former SEO Manager at Junk Mail Media Group, and pick his brain on how to work with SEO for online marketplaces successfully.

 During the webinar, Oliver gave insights and actionable tips on how online marketplaces can optimize their SEO actions.
-We had a very engaged audience with a lot of great questions, so many in fact that we ran out of time and didn’t manage to answer them all during the live session.
+We had a very engaged audience with many great questions, so many in fact that we ran out of time and didn’t manage to answer them all during the live session.